Book your Kidney & Renal dietitian appointment

 Making the right dietary changes may help you manage your condition better and can help slow the progression of the disease.
 The internet is full of blogs and information that talk about foods you need to avoid to keep your kidneys healthy, however, this can be really confusing.
 Luckily you don’t have to figure all of this out by yourself!

-Your dietitian can help you with meal planning and look at your blood results to ensure your diet is right.
+Your renal dietitian can help you with meal planning and look at your blood results to ensure your diet is right.
 She will help you with:

 - Choosing and preparing foods with less salt or sodium

 - Adjusting your potassium intake by advising you on the right foods to eat

 - Eating the right amount and the right type of protein

 Here are some tips for developing a healthy, kidney-friendly meal plan:

 - Limit sodium: High sodium intake can lead to high blood pressure and worsen kidney function.
 We will help you limit your intake of processed foods and to use herbs and spices to flavour your meals instead of salt.